ZitongYang/tinylm/README.md

 - In this *activated* state, the model is able to learn the task with a few samples.

 #### How is this picked up by the community?
-- Representation learning, searching for weaker forms of supervision (e.g., Hinton's SimCLR)
+- Representation learning, searching for weaker forms of supervision (e.g., SimCLR)
 - Claim: the GPT-3 revolution is foreshadowed by this phenomenon

 ## Outline